|Dr. Anant Godbole|

 Dr. Aimee Govett

-Dr. Aimee Govett is an associate professor of science education in the Department of Curriculum & Instruction at East Tennessee State University, having earned an Ed.D. from West Virginia University.
+Dr. Aimee Govett joined the Department of Curriculum and Instruction in 2003 as an Assistant Professor.
+She was tenured and promoted to the rank of associate Professor in 2007 and awarded full professor in 2013.
 Prior to coming to ETSU, she taught for five years at the University of Nevada at Las Vegas where she was appointed program director and advisor for the Professional Development Degree in Science and Education (PDDSE) an alternative teacher licensure program.
-Her teaching experience includes elementary science methods, secondary science methods, cultural diversity, and various graduate courses such as physics for teachers, evolution & the nature of science, science curriculum & theory, and curriculum development.
+Her teaching experience includes elementary science methods, secondary science methods, cultural diversity, and various graduate courses such as physics for teachers, evolution and the nature of science, science curriculum & theory, and curriculum development.

 Dr. Ryan Nivens